 What is changing are party coalitions.

 For much of the postwar period, business-friendly, middle-class liberals grouped with small-town and rural conservatives.
-Now they find they have more in common with the center-left.
+Now they have more in common with the center-left.

 Suburban, college-educated Americans, who for decades voted Republican, are becoming more Democratic.

 Emmanuel Macron created a whole new party in France in order to lure these kind of voters away from the center-right.

 Simultaneously, blue-collar workers are abandoning the progressive left for parties that promise to shelter them from a fast-changing world.
 This brings them into alliance with conservatives, as happened during the Brexit referendum in the United Kingdom and in the 2016 election in the United States, when once reliably Democratic industrial states helped elect Donald Trump.